apitestbase/apitestbase.github.io/Build-Iron-Test-with-MQ-IIB-Testing-Features.md

     mvn install:install-file -Dfile="<IIB_Home>/classes/ConfigManagerProxy.jar" -DgroupId=com.ibm -DartifactId=ConfigManagerProxy -Dversion=<IIB_Version> -Dpackaging=jar
     mvn install:install-file -Dfile="<IIB_Home>/jre17/lib/ibmjsseprovider2.jar" -DgroupId=com.ibm -DartifactId=ibmjsseprovider2 -Dversion=<IIB_Version> -Dpackaging=jar

 Notice that the `-Dfile` parameter is for Maven to find the jar file to install.
-If there is no MQ/IIB on the machine you are building Iron Test, change the -Dfile value to corresponding file path.
-You may also need to replace / in the commands with \ on a Windows machine.
+If there is no MQ/IIB on the machine where you build Iron Test, change the -Dfile value to corresponding file path.
+You may also need to replace / in the file path with \ on a Windows machine.

 Check MQ/IIB versions in `irontest-mqiib/pom.xml`.
 If your MQ or IIB version falls outside the range, modify the POM.
 I haven't tested that version, but Iron Test might work with it.
 Refer to [this doc](http://maven.apache.org/enforcer/enforcer-rules/versionRanges.html) for more information about Maven version ranges.